 Gail has a master’s degree in transpersonal psychology (MTP) from Sofia University (formerly ITP) and is an Associate Certified Coach (ACC) with the International Coaching Federation.
 She holds a black belt in To Shin Do, and a pastoral ordination from the Saint James Community Church.
 Her area of academic study is courage and creativity: She believes we are each brave and brilliant, with our own gifts to uncover and use in the service of humanity.
 She employs her talents as a coach, teacher, mentor and writer to help others discover and express their potential.

-Don Cleveland has been working with substance abusers for the past 15 years both as a senior pastor and as a counselor at treatment centers.
+Don Cleveland has been working with people suffering from substance abuse for the past 15 years both as a senior pastor and as a counselor at treatment centers.
 He earned a B.A. in Psychology from the University of South Florida and is currently working on an M.A. in Counselor Education at the same school.

 Due to the tragedy in Newton, CT, SJM Family Foundation has contracted the services of Anita McCrary.
 Ms. McCrary will prepare a CE training series on Civilian Critical Incident Education, specifically for prevention, addictions treatment and recovery professionals.